Frequently Asked Questions

 Which timecode inputs are supported?

-Section titled “Which timecode inputs are supported?”- You can use any MIDI device which is recognized by your operating system.
+Section titled “Which timecode inputs are supported?”- You can use any MIDI device for MIDI/MTC timecode which is recognized by your operating system.
 You may need to restart the application before a newly connected device is available.

 - For ArtNet, just ensure that no firewall is blocking the traffic.